Latin Plurals

 (Though axis-es point to a step-too-far, clearly,

-And hippos and rhinos are horrible messes
+And rhinoceroses are horrible messes

 If pluraled-in-full with their too-many esses.